Azure-Samples/azure-sql-db-vector-search/README.md

 # Native Vector Support in Azure SQL and SQL Server

-This repo hosts samples meant to help use the new **Native Vector Support in Azure SQL DB** feature.
+This repo hosts samples meant to help use the new [**Native Vector Support in Azure SQL DB**](https://devblogs.microsoft.com/azure-sql/announcing-general-availability-of-native-vector-type-functions-in-azure-sql/) feature.
 We illustrate key technical concepts and demonstrate how you can store and query embeddings in Azure SQL data to enhance your application with AI capabilities.

-> [!IMPORTANT]
-> Vector Functions are in Public Preview.
-Learn the details about vectors in Azure SQL here: https://aka.ms/azure-sql-vector-public-preview

 ## Prerequisites